fridaplaysmusic/Frida-Plays-Music/README.md

 =================

 A macOS music player that treats every record like an artwork.
 No playlists.
 No streaming.
 No cloud.
 No trackers.
+No fake Hi-Res.

 ---